Project

 (btw, this is on a very nonstandard home-made distribution written for our institute. guess i'm adventurous out of necessity. but things look quite good, no major problems yet. :)

-- Added by Jim Pulokas about 18 years ago
+- Added by Jim Pulokas almost 19 years ago

 I just edited test1.py and test2.py to update for the latest Leginon release.
 The calls to "push" are now "send".

-- Added by Jim Pulokas about 16 years ago
+- Added by Jim Pulokas almost 17 years ago

 test1.py and test2.py are now included in the leginon package as of the 1.5 beta release.

-ports that leginon uses - Added by Jim Pulokas about 16 years ago
+ports that leginon uses - Added by Jim Pulokas over 16 years ago

 This has come up in other threads and e-mails, but I want to add it to this thread since this is the largest collection of network related troubleshooting.